usnistgov/alignn/README.md

 # ALIGNN & ALIGNN-FF (Introduction)
 The Atomistic Line Graph Neural Network (https://www.nature.com/articles/s41524-021-00650-1)  introduces a new graph convolution layer that explicitly models both two and three body interactions in atomistic systems.
 This is achieved by composing two edge-gated graph convolution layers, the first applied to the atomistic line graph *L(g)* (representing triplet interactions) and the second applied to the atomistic bond graph *g* (representing pair interactions).

-A unified force-field model, ALIGNN-FF (https://pubs.rsc.org/en/content/articlehtml/2023/dd/d2dd00096b ) was developed that can model both structurally and chemically diverse solids with any combination of 89 elements from the periodic table.
+Atomisitic line graph neural network-based FF (ALIGNN-FF) (https://pubs.rsc.org/en/content/articlehtml/2023/dd/d2dd00096b ) can be used to model both structurally and chemically diverse systems with any combination of 89 elements from the periodic table, specially for structural optimization.
+To train the ALIGNN-FF model, we have used the JARVIS-DFT dataset which contains around 75000 materials and 4 million energy-force entries, out of which 307113 are used in the training.
+These models can be further finetuned, or new models can be developed from scratch on a new dataset.

 ![ALIGNN layer schematic](https://github.com/usnistgov/alignn/blob/develop/alignn/tex/schematic_lg.jpg)